 - Sensitivity to noise or light

-“These are really severe debilitating issues in your life,” says our founder John Foy.
-“It could be a very significant claim and huge damages.”
+Our law firm’s founder, attorney John Foy, acknowledges that “these are severe debilitating issues in your life.
+It could be a very significant claim and huge damages.”

 For a free legal consultation with a traumatic brain injury lawyer serving Atlanta, call 404-400-4000